How to Start a Podcast – Ultimate Guide in 5 Steps

 No, it’s not about how to be invisible, but rather things unseen that control behavior or shape ideas.

-If you’re naming your podcast after your topic or a main keyword, then it’s pretty straight forward.
+If you’re naming your podcast after your topic or the main keyword, then it’s pretty straightforward.

 For example, “How I Built This” is all about how people built companies and movements.